 From school to school

-In 1907 Lincoln High School at 4400 Interlake Avenue North (Wallingford neighborhood) opened as only the second high school in Seattle.
+Lincoln High School at 4400 Interlake Avenue North (Wallingford neighborhood) opened in 1907 as only the second high school in Seattle.
 As soon as it opened, Lincoln was overcrowded.
 More and more parents wanted a high school education for their children, but each time a new Seattle high school was proposed, some segments of the public protested that high schools were not necessary.
 Lincoln’s attendance decreased slightly when Queen Anne High School opened in 1909, but it was not until 1922 that another high school, Roosevelt, opened in north Seattle.
 Roosevelt’s opening was delayed by financial issues during World War One as well as public opposition to the need for another high school.

 Census records (recording the number of years of schooling) show that LeRoy Mock did attend Lincoln High School – for only one year.
 We can speculate on the reasons why LeRoy did not continue and finish high school.
 By the time he entered Lincoln in about 1912, the enrollment was over 1,000 students and it is possible that LeRoy felt lost in the shuffle or just could not learn in that environment.

 The teachers at Maple Leaf School had encouraged students to continue on to high school, but LeRoy may not have had much encouragement from his own parents.
 There were other difficulties such as just trying to get to school each day; LeRoy would have had to walk from Wedgwood to Wallingford to attend Lincoln High School as there was no other way to get there.